AdobeDocs/experience-manager-core-components.en/help/developing/archetype/using.md

 #### Uber-Jar {#uber-jar}

-One of the key dependencies is the [AEM uber-jar](https://experienceleague.adobe.com/docs/experience-manager-65/developing/devtools/ht-projects-maven.html#ExperienceManagerAPIDependencies).
+One of the key dependencies is the [AEM Java API Jar](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/developing/aem-as-a-cloud-service-sdk.html).
 This will include all of the AEM APIs with just a single dependency entry for the version of AEM.

 >[!NOTE]
 >